Clinical Investigation and Translational Science

 Research Project.
-A Supervising Professor, Supervising Committee, and written research proposal must be submitted (prior to the one-year anniversary of the student’s acceptance into the MSCI-TS Program) and approved by the MSCI-TS COGS.
+A Supervising Professor, Research Supervising Committee (RSC), and written research proposal must be submitted (prior to the one-year anniversary of the student’s acceptance into the MSCI-TS Program) and approved by the MSCI-TS COGS.

 Student/Supervising Professor Compact.
 The Compact Between MSCI-TS Student and Supervising Professor form must be submitted with the student’s initial research proposal packet.
 The Compact will be reviewed by the student and their supervising professor and submitted with the Student Semi-Annual Evaluation for approval by the MSCI-TS COGS for approval each fall semester.